Monitoring Trustee, Monitor, Monitor, Independent Auditor, Expert Witness

 Experience

-Michel is a Partner within the leading, global Monitoring Trustee team at Evelyn Partners.
-He leads the team’s work on monitoring compliance with structural remedies and behavioural remedies, interim measures on behalf of competition authorities around the world.
+Michel is a Partner within the leading, global Monitoring Trustee team at S&W. He leads the team’s work on monitoring compliance with structural remedies and behavioural remedies, interim measures on behalf of competition authorities around the world.

 Notable client work and achievements